Creative Studio

 Luana Da Silva

-Silva is a multidisciplinary Brazilian performing artist and mental health worker passionate about cultivating embodiment through shared cultural practices of: movement, rhythm, and vocalizing.
-Luana is guided by synthesizing her experiences as a community-based artist, trauma-healing-focused therapist, and someone who has experienced “coming home” to their body through the healing power of cultural arts.
+Luana is a multidisciplinary Brazilian performing artist and mental health worker passionate about cultivating embodiment through shared cultural practices of movement, rhythm, and vocalizing.
+Luana is guided by weaving her experiences as a community-based artist, trauma-healing focused therapist, and as someone who has experienced “coming home” to their body through the healing power of cultural arts.

 La’Toya Smith